 At Abrahamson & Uiterwyk, we take injury cases very seriously.
 We know the pain you have suffered, and we know that financial burdens make everything seem overwhelming when you are trying to heal from serious injuries.
 We pride ourselves on leaving no stone unturned when advocating for our client’s right to herniated disc settlements in Florida.

 After we assess the value of your claim, we don’t stop until we recover what you deserve.
-While we cannot guarantee the outcome of your herniated disc injury settlement claim, here are two recent case examples our lawyers handled that we hope will demonstrate our persistence and commitment to our clients.
+While we cannot guarantee the outcome of your herniated disc injury settlement claim, here are some recent case examples our lawyers handled that we hope will demonstrate our persistence and commitment to our clients.
 Let us help you with your 2 epidural injection settlement.

 Herniated Disc Injury Settlement with Epidural Steroid Injection and Surgery —$300,000 Recovered